longturn/freeciv21/docs/Modding/Rulesets/Effects/Nation_Intelligence.rst

     Add the ``+Nation_Intelligence`` option to ``effects.ruleset``.

-The ``Nation_Intelligence`` effect controls what kind of information about a foreign nation is visible in the players report.
+The ``Nation_Intelligence`` effect controls what kind of information about a foreign nation is visible in the Nations View.
 A value of ``0`` or lower hides the information, while it becomes visible when the effect evaluates to ``1`` or bigger.
 For instance, the following effect repurposes the :wonder:`United Nations` to reveal everyone's secrets to everone else: